emqx/cloud-docs/en_US/billing/introduction.md

 # Introduction

-To configure the payment method and billing profile, or to view the most recent and pending charges for a deployment, access the account Billing section.
+To configure the payment method and billing profile, or to view the most recent and pending charges for a deployment, access the Billing section.

 ## [Overview Page](./overview.md)